-Poster abstracts must be submitted via email to OFAMF before February 7, 2020.
-Late submissions will not be accepted.
+Poster abstracts must be submitted via email to OFAMF before February 10, 2023.

-- Posters must be original research, not previously published. - Correspondence will ONLY be sent to the correspondent author (the person identified in the submission as the correspondent author); it is the correspondent author's responsibility to communicate all information to their poster team. - Seminar Registration-At least one of the poster authors must register for and attend the Annual Seminar in order for their poster to be displayed. - All posters accepted for presentation at the 2020 Annual Ohio Foot and Ankle Scientific Seminar must be submitted in PDF format AND a poster must also be brought to the annual conference for display and be professionally mounted on foam board for mounting.
+- Posters must be original research, not previously published. - Correspondence will ONLY be sent to the correspondent author (the person identified in the submission as the correspondent author); it is the correspondent author's responsibility to communicate all information to their poster team. - Seminar Registration-At least one of the poster authors must register for and attend the Annual Seminar in order for their poster to be displayed. - All posters accepted for presentation at the 2023 Annual Ohio Foot and Ankle Scientific Seminar must be submitted in PDF format AND a poster must also be brought to the annual conference for display and be professionally mounted on foam board for mounting.

-Posters are a maximum of 3.5 feet high x 7.5 feet wide and will be displayed at the Annual Seminar for 2 days, May 14 and 15, 2020.
+Posters are a maximum of 3.5 feet high x 7.5 feet wide and will be displayed at the Annual Seminar for 2 days, May 18 & 19, 2023.
 Poster must be provided and be professionally mounted on foam board for mounting.